telerik/blazor-docs/components/stepper/steps/validation.md

 The Stepper component allows you to set validation logic for each step.
 You can configure it through the `Valid` parameter of the `StepperStep` which accepts `bool?`.

+Step validation serves as a visual indication whether a step is valid or not.
+It does not prevent the users from navigating between steps.

 You can toggle the `Valid` parameter value based on your application logic to accordingly render success or error icon.
+You can then use the `Valid` parameter value to perform logic for any further desired operations (for example preventing the user from navigating to the next step if the current one is invalid).

 Depending on the [display mode]({%slug stepper-display-modes%}) the Stepper is using, validation icons will be displayed either in the step indicator or as part of the step label.

 In this article: